feedzai/openl2d/README.md

 The FiFAR dataset is publicly available [here](https://drive.google.com/file/d/1ZHleGXqi3Oxu-gmvRnKEsiBXjjAMAdi4/view?usp=sharing).
 This dataset includes

-* Version 1 of the Base Variant of the Bank Account Fraud Dataset
+* Version 1 of the Base Variant of the Bank Account Fraud Dataset.
-* Alerts raised by the Alert Model, accompanied by said model's score
+* Alerts raised by the Alert Model, accompanied by said model's score.
-* Synthetically generated predictions from a team of 50 fraud analysts
+* Synthetically generated predictions from a team of 50 fraud analysts.
 * 25 distinct training scenarios, as well as 5 distinct testing scenarios for each trained algorithm.
-* ML models used in the data generation process, technical validation, and L2D benchmarking
+* ML models used in the data generation process, technical validation, and L2D benchmarking.
-  * Alert Model
+  * Alert Model.
-  * Feature Dependence Models
+  * Feature Dependence Models.
   * DeCCaF and OvA Models - Classifier *h*, OvA Classifiers, and DeCCaF's team correctness prediction models.

 This dataset is more thouroughly described in Section 4 of the [Data Descriptor](Documents/Paper.pdf).